knative/docs/docs/serving/app-security/security-guard-quickstart.md

         --env "TARGET=Secured World" \
         --annotation features.knative.dev/queueproxy-podinfo=enabled \
         --annotation qpoption.knative.dev/guard-activate=enable
     ```

+=== "kn func CLI"

+    Creating a function using CLI.

+    Add the following `deploy.annotations` to your `func.yaml` file located in your project dir"

+    ```
+    deploy:
+      annotations:
+        features.knative.dev/queueproxy-podinfo: enabled
+        qpoption.knative.dev/guard-activate: enable
+    ```

+    Deploy as you would deploy any other function

+    ```
+    kn func deploy
+    ```

 After the Service has been created, Guard starts monitoring the Service Pods and all Events sent to the Service.